 Used through March and April, the mattress felt pleasantly cool.
 And overall, my experience with this mattress was comparable in comfort to products that sell for double or triple the price.

-Silentnight Studio Original Mattress review: price and size
+Silentnight Studio Original Mattress review: price

 The Silentnight Studio Original Mattress is available in three sizes.
 A Single mattress costs £399.95, a Double £599.95, and a King £699.95.
 However, discounts are often available, so do check our constantly-updated guide to the best cheap mattress deals and you might find a bargain.